rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

 This method receives an arbitrary number of action names, and an optional hash of options as last argument.
-With the call to +extract_options!+ you obtain the options hash and remove it from +actions+ in a simple and explicit way.
+With the call to `extract_options!` you obtain the options hash and remove it from `actions` in a simple and explicit way.

-NOTE: Defined in +active_support/core_ext/array/extract_options.rb+.
+NOTE: Defined in `active_support/core_ext/array/extract_options.rb`.

 ### Conversions

-#### +to_sentence+
+#### `to_sentence`

-The method +to_sentence+ turns an array into a string containing a sentence that enumerates its items:
+The method `to_sentence` turns an array into a string containing a sentence that enumerates its items:

 ```ruby
 %w().to_sentence                # => ""